custom-components/pyscript/docs/reference.rst

   Returns the task id of the current task.

 ``task.name2id(name=None)``
-  Returns the task id given a name that task passed to ``task.unique``.
+  Returns the task id given a name that task previously passed to ``task.unique``.
+A ``NameError`` exception is raised if the task name is unknown.
 With no arguments it returns a dict mapping all names to task ids.
   The names are specific to the current global context.

 ``task.wait(task_set)``
   Waits until the given set of tasks complete.
 This function calls ``asyncio.wait``, so it takes the same arguments.